ngageoint/hootenanny/README.md

 ## Advanced
 * **[Attribute Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/algorithms/AttributeConflation.asciidoc)** - _Transfer attributes over to geometries_ - Conflate map A with B where only tags are transferred from B to A and few or no changes are made to A's geometry.
 Use this type of conflation when the first dataset's geometry is superior to a second dataset but the attributes of the second dataset are superior to that of the first dataset.
 * **[Differential Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/algorithms/DifferentialConflation.asciidoc)** - _Only add what's new_ - Conflate map A with B where the only data added to the output from B is in areas that don't overlap with A. Use this type of conflation when you only want to fill in holes in your dataset with data from another source without modifying the first dataset.
-Optionally, you can configure to overwrite tags in A from B even when there is overlap or to output the unmodified map A data as well.
+Optionally, you can configure to overwrite tags in A from B even when there is feature overlap.
-* **[Horizontal Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/commands/cookie-cut.asciidoc)** (aka Cookie Cutter Conflation) - _Replace a section_ - Define a specific region in map A that should not be modified and stitch in data from map B around or inside of it.
-Use this type of conflation if you have a specific region of your dataset that you would like to replace with data from another dataset.
+* **[Horizontal Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/commands/cookie-cut.asciidoc)** (aka Cookie Cutter Conflation) - _Completely replace a section_ - 1) Define a specific region in map A to replace and replace everything in the region with data from map B 2) Or define a specific region in map A to preserve and replace everything around it with data from map B. Use this type of conflation if you have a specific region of your dataset that you would like to replace with data from another dataset.

 There are a wide range of [configuration options](https://github.com/ngageoint/hootenanny/blob/master/conf/core/ConfigOptions.asciidoc) available to customize the conflation workflows.